ungless/join-the-siege/README.md

 ### Part 1: Enhancing the Classifier

 - What are the limitations in the current classifier that's stopping it from scaling?

+    Clasess are hard-coded by their filename.
+If a new client uses a different process to name files then manual intervention is required.
+    Ideally identifying a new category should be automatic.

 - How might you extend the classifier with additional technologies, capabilities, or features?